kerimovok/kerimovok/README.md

 </br>

 👋 Hello there!
-I'm Orkhan Karimov, a web developer who likes experimenting with everything.
-I love learning new things and spend my free time improving my skills.

-🚀 With expertise in Frontend & Backend & DevOps technologies, I excel at architecting and developing full-stack scalable and performant solutions.
+I'm Orkhan Karimov, a passionate full-stack developer proficient in languages like TypeScript and Golang, crafting scalable and efficient solutions.
+From microservices to fully integrated IT projects, I strive to deliver innovative and impactful applications.

 </br>